Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   occurs on the [=Ingest source=] side.
 The following recommendations apply:

-      2. A new [=Ingest source=] instance SHOULD be instantiated to continue the ingest for the live streaming session
+      2. A new [=Ingest source=] instance SHOULD be instantiated to continue the ingest for the live streaming session.
       3. The [=Ingest source=] MUST use the same URL for HTTP POST requests as the failed instance.
       4. The new  [=Ingest source=] POST request
          MUST include the same [=CMAF Header=] or
-         CMAF Header as the failed instance
+         CMAF Header as the failed instance.
       5. The [=Ingest source=]
          MUST be properly synced with all other running ingest sources for the same live presentation to generate synced audio/video